jamesgeorgedunn/Modest-Grid/README.md

 #Modest Grid

 Modest Grid is a super lightweight grid system developed to create responsive prototypes.
-With the CSS weighing in at just over 1kB, it truly is a super lightweight.
+With the CSS weighing in at under 2kB, it truly is a super lightweight.

 What really sets Modest Grid apart are its naming conventions for the column classes it uses.